Archaeologists Have Uncovered Ancient Remnants In Turkey Of The Final Battle Between The Persians And Lydians

 — Hürriyet Daily News (@HDNER) July 13, 2018

-Other artifacts that archaeologists have also managed to recover include cooking utensils, a stupendous amount of arrows and part of the slab of an ancient floor, according to Dunlop, and the probability is high that these items date back to the defeat of the Lydians by Cyrus the Great, the founder of the Persian Empire.
+Other artifacts that archaeologists have also managed to recover include cooking utensils, a stupendous amount of arrows, and part of the slab of an ancient floor, according to Dunlop, and the probability is high that these items date back to the defeat of the Lydians by Cyrus the Great, the founder of the Persian Empire.

 “These pieces make our predictions stronger that this area was the field of a palace.
 We also found pots, cooking bowls and a piece of floor.
 We found three arrowheads in this floor.
 These arrowheads might be from the last big war, which occurred between Kroisos and Cyrus.
 Nearly 40-50 arrowheads have so far been found in different fields during excavations at different times.”

-Doctorate student Güzin Ersen, from Boston University, described the archaeological excavation that is currently taking place in the ancient city of Sardis, explaining that the structures that have been discovered are absolutely enormous in nature and were used to demonstrate the invincibility of their leaders.
+Doctorate student Guzin Ersen, from Boston University, described the archaeological excavation that is currently taking place in the ancient city of Sardis, explaining that the structures that have been discovered are absolutely enormous in nature and were used to demonstrate the invincibility of their leaders.

 “Currently we are continuing to work at the structures kings built to represent their own power.
 The huge terrace walls were built to support the monumental structures.
 We are talking about very big structures.
 They were made of 3×1-meter stones.
 This terrace wall goes as far as 50 meters.
 This was a big investment in the past.
 The state and the kings made these structures to show their own power.”